Uniform bundles on generalised Grassmannians: Introduction

 \section{Introduction}

+In this article, we assume all the varieties are defined over $\mathbb{C}$.
 It is well known that every vector bundle on a rational curve $\mathbb{P}^1$ splits as a direct sum of line bundles.
-Hartshorne conjectures that any vector bundle of rank $2$ on $\mathbb{P}^n$ ($n>7$) splits.
-This is equivalent to the statement that every smooth subvariety $Y\subseteq \mathbb{P}^n$($n>7$) of codimension $2$ is a global complete intersection.
+Hartshorne conjectures that any vector bundle of rank $2$ on $\mathbb{P}^n$ ($n\geq 7$) splits.
 This conjecture is still widely open.
 On the other hand, the splitting of uniform bundles on $\mathbb{P}^n$ of lower ranks is completely understood.
 On a projective space $\mathbb{P}^n$, we consider a vector bundle $E$ and its restriction $E|_{L}$ to any line $L\subseteq \mathbb{P}^n$.
 If the splitting type of $E|_{L}$ is independent of the choice of $L$, we call $E$ a uniform bundle.
 Every uniform bundle on $\mathbb{P}^n$ whose rank is smaller than $n$ splits (cf. \cite[Main Theorem]{sato1976uniform}).
-We can generalise the concept of uniform bundles to the projective varieties swept by lines.
-Especially, on a Grassmannian $Gr(k,n+1)(k\leq n+1-k)$, any uniform bundle of rank smaller than $k$ splits (cf. \cite[Theorem 1]{guyot1985caracterisation}) and on some generalized Grassmannians, there are similar results, see \cite[Theorem 3.1]{munoz2012uniform}, \cite[Theorem 5.6]{Pan2015Tri} and \cite[Theorem 1.5]{du2021vector}.\\
+The concept of uniform bundles can be generalised to the projective varieties swept by lines.
+Especially, on a Grassmannian $Gr(k,n+1)(k\leq n+1-k)$, any uniform bundle whose rank is smaller than $k$ splits (cf. \cite[Theorem 1]{guyot1985caracterisation}).
+On some other generalised Grassmannians, there are similar results, see \cite[Theorem 3.1]{munoz2012uniform}, \cite[Theorem 5.6]{Pan2015Tri} and \cite[Theorem 1.5]{du2021vector}.\\

-Let $X$ be a generalised Grassmannian.
-By the standard construction, a uniform bundle $E$ on $X$ determines a morphism $\phi_x$ from the VMRT at each point $x\in X$ to the Grassmannian corresponding to the splitting type of $E$.
-To prove $E$ splits, one has to show that for any $x\in X$, the morphism $\phi_x$ is constant.
-This strategy appears in articles \cite{munoz2012uniform,munoz2020splitting,du2021vector,MR4553615}.
-In \cite[Theorem4.5]{ fang2023morphisms}, the authors consider some uniform bundle $E$ on $\mathbb{P}^n$.
-By using the relative Harder-Narasimhan filtration, they construct a morphism $\varphi_x$ from $\mathbb{P}^{n-1}$(the VMRT of $\mathbb{P}^n$ at any point $x\in \mathbb{P}^n$) to the partial flag determined by the splitting type of $E$.
-Similarly, they show that $\varphi_x$ is constant and prove $E$ splits.
-Recently, there are several criteria to show some morphisms to rational homogeneous varieties are necessarily constant morphisms.
-For example, in \cite[Theorem 1.3]{munoz2022maximal}, the authors show that morphisms from a smooth variety $M$ to $G/P$ are constant under the assumptions that $e.d.(M)$ is bigger than $e.d.(G/P)$ and the Dynkin diagram of $G$ is of classical type.\\

-By comprehensively using the above ideas and calculating the $e.d.(\mathrm{VMRT}_x)$ in detail, we prove the following main theorem of our article: